The 33 Best Romance Novels of All Time: Books to Love

 Here he meets Marlena, the beautiful star of the show, and an untrainable elephant named Rosie.

 I loved everything about this book from the romance and tension to the beauty of the animals and their relationship with the people around them.
 This historical fiction romance was one of the first books we thought of for a list of the best romance novels of all time.
+It is no surprise that this one also found its way to my list of all-time favorite books.

 For more like these, check out our post: The Best Historical Romance Novels: 21 Steamy Picks